 To do this, you must have a mysqld that has

 been compiled with debugging support.
 You can check this by

 for trace files.
 (On Windows, the debugging server is named

 mysqld-debug rather than

 Start the mysqld server with a trace log in

 /tmp/mysqld.trace on Unix or

 The trace file can become very large!
 To generate a smaller trace file, you can use debugging options something like this:

 This only prints information with the most interesting tags to the trace file.

-If you make a bug report about this, please only send the lines from the trace file to the appropriate mailing list where something seems to go wrong!
-If you can't locate the wrong place, you can open a bug report and upload the trace file to the report, so that a MySQL developer can take a look at it.
-For instructions, see Section 1.7, “How to Report Bugs or Problems”.
+If you file a bug, please add only those lines from the trace file to the bug report that indicate where something seems to go wrong.
+If you cannot locate the wrong place, open a bug report and upload the whole trace file to the report, so that a MySQL developer can take a look at it.
+For instructions, see Section 1.5, “How to Report Bugs or Problems”.